devRudo/ipl-data/README.md

 4. Highest number of times one player has been dismissed by another player.
 5. Bowler with the best economy in super overs.

-After that you get the output on console as following:
+After that json files can be viewed on browsers by running following command:

+> $ npm run serve\
->Server is running on at http://127.0.0.1:3000/
+> Server is running on at http://127.0.0.1:3000/

 Go to the link http://127.0.0.1:3000/ to acceess the json ouputs in your browser